tensorwerk/stockroom/docs/quick-start.md

 !!! tip "Storing weights is better"
     As far as you version your source code, saving the weights is always better.
 We are building more utilities, especially visualization tools, to interact with the data in stockroom.
-This will eventually help you to analyze the model weights, visualize them and even diff it 🤯😍
+This will eventually help you to analyze the model weights, visualize them and even diff them 🤯😍

 ### Commit your changes

-Commit your changes as you move forward, you can always time travel back and look at.
-With the context managers, `autocommit` is enabled by default.
-You can control this behaviour by changing the argument value
+Commit your changes as you move forward, so that you can always time travel back and look at what's changed.
-`.data` or `.experiment` or `.model` shelves
+With the context managers, `autocommit` is enabled by default with a default commit message.
+You can control this behaviour by providing `commit_msg` explicitly or even turn off completely the autocommit by setting `autocommit=False`.

 ```python hl_lines="14"
 for epoch in range(2):